Small Business Website Design Budget Tips

 Getting your small business website launched and ready to start taking orders has come to the top of your priority list.
 But what's the cost?
 How much time do you need to invest each month to keep it working?
 How do you know what needs doing anyway?
 What's this all about!

 Choosing an eCommerce website builder is just the start of your journey.
-Continual development and evolution is what's needed to make it a success.
+Continual development and evolution are what's needed to make it a success.
 Approaching a website design company with a “fixed cost” mentality is the wrong way to go about everything.

 Paying for a website and leaving no budget for marketing will be an expensive digital paperweight so to prevent that happening here are my small business website design budget tips.

 If you want to build a website as opposed to an eCommerce site you might like this post as well.

 Begin By Reducing Your Website Design Up Front Cost

 By investing in an online website builder, you drastically reduce your initial outlay.
 That £1,500 you had earmarked for a Wordpress site can be put to better use.
 With no upfront fees to pay you've slashed your website design budget.
 On top of that, the cost of hosting as well as ongoing development and improvement of your website is all taken care of.

 Shopify is the most popular choice for new eCommerce stores.
 You can read my Shopify review here